GDPR or Bust?

 More project activities you could also consider when formulating your GDPR preparation strategy:

 - Training for staff and any appointed ‘Data Protection Officer’ (DPO)

-- Self Assessment of current and ongoing GDPR readiness and compliance
+- Self Assessment of current and ongoing GDPR readiness and progress towards compliance

 - Process Mapping of all the existing personal data processes